Terms & Policies

-- This Data Processing Agreement is between FINBOURNE TECHNOLOGY LIMITED (a company registered in England and Wales, with number 10539696 whose registered office is at Frames Building, 1 Phipp Street, London, EC2A 4PS, UK ("FINBOURNE) and
+- This Data Processing Agreement is between FINBOURNE TECHNOLOGY LIMITED (a company registered in England and Wales, with number 10539696 whose registered office is at 1 Carter Lane, London, EC4V 5ER, UK ("Finbourne) and

 For the purposes of this DPA, the following definitions apply: “Customer Data” has the meaning given to it in the Agreement.

 “Data Protection Laws” means applicable data protection and privacy legislation, including the Data Protection Act 2018; the GDPR; the GDPR as adopted into UK law (“UK GDPR”); and any associated regulations or instruments and any other data protection laws, regulations and codes of practice applicable to FINBOURNE's provision of the Services;

 “EU Standard Contractual Clauses” means the agreement in the form annexed to the European Commission's decision of 4 June 2021 on standard contractual clauses for the transfer of personal data to processors established in third countries or such alternative clauses as may be approved by the EU Commission from time to time;